-Student who complete Official Withdrawals within 60 percent of the period of enrollment and did not receive federal financial aid will have their tuition and fees prorated based on the day the Official Withdrawal was initiated by the student through the office of Student Academic Services.
+Students who complete Official Withdrawals within 60 percent of the period of enrollment and did not receive federal financial aid will have their tuition and fees prorated based on the day the Official Withdrawal was initiated by the student through the office of Student Academic Services.

-Students, who cease attendance from the University during the drop period, drop all courses, will receive a 100 percent tuition refund and will be responsible for repaying all of their federal financial aid funds received back to the University.
-The student is not eligible to receive federal financial aid when they have dropped all courses and no longer attend.
+Students who cease attendance from the University and drop all courses during the drop period will receive a 100 percent tuition refund and will be responsible for repaying all of their federal financial aid funds received back to the University.
+Students are not eligible to receive federal financial aid when they have dropped all courses and no longer attend.
 Please review the Financial Aid Policies for more information.